 1.Cookies

 When a user logs into a website, the server generates a unique ID for that user.
-This unique ID is stored in a session cookie, which is assigned to the user.
 The purpose of this cookie is to help the website recognize the user while they browse different pages.
 So that the user doesn’t have to log in repeatedly while using the website. the website retrieves the login details from the session cookie, allowing the user to stay logged in.
 But for security reasons, this cookie is stored only for a limited time and is automatically deleted once the user logs out or closes the browser.

 2.Persistent Cookies: